SidisLiveYT/playdl-music-extractor/README.md

 PlayDL Music Extractor is a Extractor/Scrapper and Helps Players to fetch data from play-dl or Custom Extractors , as Per reduces extra work and credentials.

 - Object-oriented , means Value returned in a structure format
-- Python Based Browser Extrator -> Need to have Python installed in binary \$PATH
-- Supports 700+ Website's Urls and Even Youtube Search
+- Supports Youtube , Spotify , Reverbnation , SoundCloud , Facebook Urls and Even Youtube Search
 - Delay/Buffer Timeout is max 3 seconds on tracks and 7 sec for Playlists
 - Customisable Extractors
 - Performant
-- 100% coverage of youtube-dl and custom extractors
+- 100% coverage of play-dl and custom extractors

 ## Installation